cla-assistant/cla-assistant/README.md

 ## FAQ
 #### Where is the list of signees stored?
-Since 27.08.2021 all data is stored in a cosmosDB (mongoDB compatible) hosted on Microsoft Azure in Europe ([#740](https://github.com/cla-assistant/cla-assistant/issues/740)).
+Since 27.08.2021 all data is stored in a Cosmos DB (MongoDB compatible) hosted on Microsoft Azure in Europe ([#740](https://github.com/cla-assistant/cla-assistant/issues/740)).
 Before that all the data was stored in a MongoDB hosted by [mLab](https://mlab.com/).

 #### Where can I see the list of signees?
 Is there a way to import/export the signee data?